seveas/git-spindle/docs/index.rst

 Shows details about the mentioned issue numbers in the parent repository.

-.. describe:: git hub pull-request [yours:theirs]
+.. describe:: git hub pull-request [--issue number] [yours:theirs]

 Files a pull request to merge branch "yours" (default: the current branch) into the upstream branch "theirs" (default: master).
 Like for a commit message, your editor will be opened to write a pull request message.
 The comments of said message contain the shortlog and diffstat of the commits that you're asking to be merged.

+If you specify an issue number, that issue will be turned into a pull request and you will not be asked to write a pull request message.

 .. _`filters`: http://github3py.readthedocs.org/en/latest/repos.html#github3.repos.Repository.list_issues